playframework/playframework/documentation/manual/releases/release26/migration26/Migration26.md

 The `.errors()` method of a `play.data.Form` instance is now deprecated.
 You should use `allErrors()` instead now which returns a simple `List<ValidationError>` instead of a `Map<String,List<ValidationError>>`.
 Where before Play 2.6 you called `.errors().get("key")` you can now simply call `.errors("key")`.

-The `validate` method implemented inside a form class (usually used for cross field validation) has been deprecated and it's support will be removed in future Play versions.
-You should use class-level constraints instead now.
+From now on a `validate` method implemented inside a form class (usually used for cross field validation) is part of a class-level constraint.
 Check out the [[Advanced validation|JavaForms#advanced-validation]] docs for further information on how to use such constraints.
-Existing `validate` methods can be migrated by renaming them to `validate`, annotating the affected form classes with `@Validate` and, depending on the return type of the validate method, your forms also have to implement the `Validatable` interface with the applicable type argument (all defined in `play.data.validation.Constraints`):
+Existing `validate` methods can easily be migrated by annotating the affected form classes with `@Validate` and, depending on the return type of the validate method, by implementing the `Validatable` interface with the applicable type argument (all defined in `play.data.validation.Constraints`):

 | **Return type**                                                                    | **Interface to implement**
 | -----------------------------------------------------------------------------------|-------------------------------------